Skipper Bowles: Early life

-Hargrove Bowles Jr. was born on November 16, 1919 in Monroe, North Carolina.
+Hargrove Bowles Jr. was born on November 16, 1919, in Monroe, North Carolina.
 His father was a banker.
 When the bank he managed closed during the Great Depression, the Bowles family moved to Greensboro.
 Hargrove completed high school in Monroe, earning the nickname "Skipper" while he managed the school's football team.
 While in Monroe he befriended future politician Jesse Helms.

 Bowles enrolled at the University of North Carolina at Chapel Hill in the 1937 fall semester and briefly lived as a roommate of Terry Sanford.
 While a student he worked in a dining hall before becoming a manager of a clothing store in downtown Chapel Hill.
-Bowles also led a dance band in which he played the trumpet, served on the university's honor council, and was a staff member of the student humor magazine, The Buccaneer.
-Involved in student politics, he served as class president during his sophomore year.
+Bowles also led a dance band in which he played the trumpet, wason the university's honor council, and was a staff member of the student humor magazine, The Buccaneer.
+Involved in student politics, he was class president during his sophomore year.
 He left the university one semester before getting a degree to attend a school on insurance run by the Hartford Accident & Indemnity Company in Hartford, Connecticut.
 In 1941 he returned to Greensboro and married Jessamine Boyce.
 He had four children with her.
 He served in the United States Army from 1943 to 1945, being discharged at the rank of corporal.

 Business career

-Following his marriage, Bowles joined the management staff of wholesale grocer Thomas & Howard, where his father-in-law served as president.
-Working his way up through the company, he served as its vice president from 1948 to 1952 before being elevated to the presidency upon his father-in-law's death.
+Following his marriage, Bowles joined the management staff of wholesale grocer Thomas & Howard, where his father-in-law was president.
+Working his way up through the company, he was its vice president from 1948 to 1952 before being elevated to the presidency upon his father-in-law's death.
 He sold his interest in the company in 1958.

 In 1956 Bowles started the Bowles Realty and Insurance Company.
 In 1965 he became chairman of an investment bank.

 Political career

 North Carolina Department of Conservation and Development

-Bowles served as finance director for Terry Sanford's gubernatorial campaign in 1960.
+Bowles was finance director for Terry Sanford's gubernatorial campaign in 1960.
 In January 1961, Sanford, who had been elected governor of North Carolina, appointed Bowles director of the Department of Conservation and Development.
-He was sworn-in on January 9.
+He was sworn in on January 9.
 In that capacity he actively worked to recruit new industries and brought corporate executives on tours in North Carolina to convince them to invest in the state.
 In the summer of 1961, Sanford and Bowles jointly decided to racially integrate North Carolina's state parks.
 In 1962, Bowles promulgated an official policy desegregating park facilities.

 That summer Bowles resigned from the directorate of the Department of Conservation and Development to free up more of his time to devote to his businesses.
 Sanford in turn designated him as chairman of the department's policy-making board of directors; Bowles switched jobs on August 2.
 Sanford later placed him on the board of directors of the North Carolina Fund.
 Though Sanford finished his term with a high rate of unpopularity, Bowles remained a staunch ally and defender of his administration.
 Bowles left the department chairmanship on June 30, 1965.